highwayns/docs/docs/ja/Reference/Terra-core/Module-specifications/spec-feegrant.md

 	return clientCtx.PrintProto(res)
 }

-// WriteGeneratedTxResponse writes a generated unsigned transaction to the
+//WriteGeneratedTxResponse writes a generated unsigned transaction to the
-// provided http.ResponseWriter.
+//provided http.ResponseWriter.
 It will simulate gas costs if requested by the
-// BaseReq.
+//BaseReq.
 Upon any error, the error will be written to the http.ResponseWriter.
-// Note that this function returns the legacy StdTx Amino JSON format for compatibility
+//Note that this function returns the legacy StdTx Amino JSON format for compatibility
-// with legacy clients.
+//with legacy clients.
 func WriteGeneratedTxResponse(
 	ctx client.Context, w http.ResponseWriter, br rest.BaseReq, msgs ...sdk.Msg,
 ) {